semgrep/semgrep/README.md

 ## Overview

-### Key Features

-* **Language aware**: Semgrep parses source code into Abstract Syntax Trees (ASTs), so it understands function calls, method and class definitions, conditionals, and more.
-Unlike regexes, Semgrep won't get tripped up matching things you don't care about in comments or string literals.
+Semgrep is optimized for:

-* **Fast**: Speedy enough to run on every build, commit, or file save.
+* **Speed**: Fast enough to run on every build, commit, or file save
-* **Batteries included**: Leverage hundreds of pre-built rules for popular languages and frameworks in the [Semgrep Registry](https://semgrep.live/r), including coverage for the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
-* **Handles multiple languages**: No need to learn and maintain multiple tools for your polyglot environment (e.g. ESLint, find-sec-bugs, rubocop, gosec, ...).
+* **Finding bugs that matter**: Run your own specialized rules or choose OWASP 10 checks from the [Semgrep Registry](https://semgrep.live/r).
+Rules match source code at the Abstract Syntax Tree (AST) level, unlike regexes that match strings and aren't semantically aware.
-* **Easy to tweak**: Rules look like the code you’re searching, no static analysis PhD required.
+* **Ease of customization**: Rules look like the code you’re searching, no static analysis PhD required.
+They don't require compiled code, only source, reducing iteration time.
-* **Runs on source code**: Semgrep doesn’t require compilation because it runs on source code directly.
-* **Easy to integrate**: Highly portable and many CI and git hook integrations already exist.
-Run via CLI or Docker, output `--json` and pipe results into whatever system you want.
+* **Ease of integration**.
+Highly portable and many CI and git-hook integrations already exist.
+Output `--json` and pipe results into your existing systems.
+* **Polyglot environments**: Don't learn and maintain multiple tools for your polyglot environment (e.g. ESLint, find-sec-bugs, RuboCop, Gosec).
+Use the same syntax and concepts independent of language.

 ### Language Support